-The stock options, restricted stock unit and restricted stock, granted to the NEOs were granted under the 1992 LTIP and vest over four years, except for a restricted stock unit award to Mr. Deal on February 12, 2007, and a restricted stock award to Mr. Osborne on November 8, 2006, both of which vest in full on the first anniversary of the grant date.
+The stock options and restricted stock units granted to the named executive officers were granted under the 1992 LTIP and vest over four years.
 All stock option grants expire after seven years.

-The Company has entered into employment agreements with Dr. Greene, Mr. Campbell and Mr. Grudnowski.
-The agreements and the awards described in this table are explained further in the Compensation Discussion and Analysis section of this proxy statement.
+The Company is a party to employment agreements with Dr. Greene and Mr. Campbell, and an offer letter with Mr. Scadina.
+All such agreements and the awards described in this table are explained further in "Compensation Discussion and Analysis."

 We do not use a specific formula to determine compensation levels but instead attempt to achieve an appropriate balance between short-term cash compensation and long-term equity compensation while reflecting market competitive levels tied to role structure and the performance level of the executive officer.
 A number of factors, described in prior sections above, are considered in determining each compensation element.
 Aligning executive interests with the creation of shareholder value, equity-based incentive compensation generally represents a substantial portion of total executive compensation.
-While generally of lesser value than equity-based incentives, nonequity-based incentives similarly align executive interests with the creation of shareholder value due to the fact that nonequity-based incentives are funded based upon the extent to which the Company achieves targeted growth goals.
-For more detail on compensation, please refer to the Compensation Discussion and Analysis.
+While generally of lesser value than equity-based incentives, non-equity-based incentives similarly align executive interests with the creation of shareholder value due to the fact that non-equity-based incentives are funded based upon the extent to which the Company achieves targeted growth goals.
+For more detail on compensation, please refer to "Compensation Discussion and Analysis."

-OUTSTANDING EQUITY AWARDS AT 2007 FISCAL YEAR-END
+OUTSTANDING EQUITY AWARDS AT 2008 FISCAL YEAR-END